 You probably know some of the main Prague attractions, from the magnificent Charles Bridge to the Old Town Square.
 You probably recognise some of the most beautiful churches in Prague, and other landmarks of Prague such as Prague Castle.
 But how many of the most beautiful Prague streets can you name?

+It’s not an easy one, granted.
+I’ve been captivated by the many Prague sights, and especially the best Prague architecture, since my first visit 30 years ago.
+Remembering what to see in Prague is one thing, knowing the best streets in Prague is something else entirely.
 Our guide to the streets of Prague is, like our feature on the bridges in Prague, a different way of exploring the best places to see in Prague.

 Some of the Prague street names on our list may not be immediately familiar, but you’ll either recognise or discover many of the best places in Prague.
 Some of these streets will give you the best views in Prague, while others are home to some of the best architecture in Prague.

 Others are compelling because they have so many things to see.
 Either way, if you visit Prague, be sure not to leave without checking out at least half of these.

 - 1 Best Prague Streets in Hradčany – The Castle District

 - 2 Best Prague Streets in Mala Strana – Lesser Town

 - 3 Beautiful Prague Streets in Old Town Prague – Stare Mesto

 - 4 Best Prague Streets in Nove Mesto – New Town Prague

 Best Prague Streets in Hradčany – The Castle District